 - In Christopher Durang's parody of The Glass Menagerie, For Whom The Southern Belle Tolls a character collects glass swizzle sticks.

-clowns harlequins.
+- John's dad is obsessed with harlequins.
 The house is covered with harlequin pictures and, yes, figurines.
 He was given a restraining order by the cast of Cirque du Soleil.
 It turns out, though, that this collection was part of a misguided attempt to connect with John who had been scribbling pictures of harlequins insulting him all over his walls in his sleep thanks to Gamzee cursing him to have nightmares about them.

 - Rose's mother collects wizard figurines.
-Rose is convinced that this is part of their Passive Aggressive Kombat and that she doesn't even like them.
+Rose is convinced that this is part of their Passive-Aggressive Kombat and that she doesn't even like them.
 Turns out that she does like wizards, or at least her post-Scratch counterpart does.

-- Angel Moxie has Mrs. Merriweather, a cutesy Misplaced Kindergarten Teacher who is actually an evil demon who genuinely loves kitsch, in fact Alex beats her when her house is destroyed mid battle and she realised she no longer has her Precious Moments collection.
+- Angel Moxie has Mrs. Merriweather, a cutesy Misplaced Kindergarten Teacher who is actually an evil demon who genuinely loves kitsch, in fact Alex beats her when her house is destroyed mid-battle and she realised she no longer has her Precious Moments collection.

 - In Hanna Is Not a Boy's Name, Ples really likes clocks.